 For more specialized styles of riding, you might look at other types of mountain bike:

 Cross-country (abbreviated as XC) bikes are made for endurance and speed.
-Front suspension is more common on cross-country bikes but full suspension is also used on rockier terrain and descents.
+Hardtail models are common but full suspension is also used on rockier terrain and descents.

 Features of XC frame geometry include longer stems and steeper head angles to create an efficient stance for pedaling.
 This may result in a bike that is harder to handle on steep descents.
 In addition, XC bikes are firmer and less forgiving on casual rides.